robkdy/robkdy.github.io/posts/predicting-recessions.md

 ## Problem

 What indicators should you use to predict recessions?
 How about all of them!
 Since humans typically don't get any better at predictions after 5-10 pieces of relevant information (only more confident), this problem seems well-suited for the machines.
 As in, AI, machine learning, neural networks, deep learning, type of machines.
 Consider the Federal Reserve Bank of St. Louis Economic Data (FRED) website has 570,000 data series (up from 560,000 a couple of months ago), what chance do humans really have in processing that data.
 570,000!
 One website!
 Really?
-I guess someone could be using the "Number of Identified Exporters to Greenland from Kansas" data series in their mental model of the economy.
+I guess someone could be using the "Number of Identified Exporters to Greenland from Kansas" data series in their understanding of the economy.
 It's a real series, look it up.

 ## Data